stolksdorf/quantum/Cards.md

 **Plundering**: The first time you destroy an enemy ship each turn, gain 3 Research <br/>
 > _status: unchanged_ <br/>
 > [original]: If you destroy one or more enemy ships on your turn, increase your research by 3. <br/>
+> The phrase 'If you destroy one or more enemy ships on your turn...' made it unclear exactly when the ability would trigger.
+There was also some debate about if the ability would trigger multiple times.
+We replaced all of these instances with this new wording.

 **Precocious**: Your Research resets at 4, 5, or 6 <br/>
 > _status: revised_ <br/>